 - 5.1.
-The Council has invested historically in commercial property and holds a significant asset base for financial gain and to support regeneration.
-Total commercial property investments are currently valued at £51.7m which provide a net return after all direct costs of £2.4m (as reported in the draft 2020/21 statement of accounts Note 15). - 5.2.
-The Council can accept a higher risk on its historic commercial investment than with treasury investments.
-The principal risk exposures include: - vacancies; - fall in capital value; - lessee not complying with repairs and maintenance terms of lease agreement; - changes in demand for property types (e.g. offices, industrial) - 5.3.
-These risks are managed by the Councils Property and Asset Management service and finance. - 5.4.
-Governance: Future decisions on historic commercial investments, including potential disposals, will be made following consideration of robust business cases for approval in line with the current decision-making governance arrangements.
-Future spend on historic commercial investments will be capital expenditure and will therefore also be approved as part of the capital programme. - 5.5.
+Through its significant asset base, the Council has invested historically in commercial property for financial gain and to support regeneration and lends to its subsidiaries Equinox Enterprise Limited and Equinox Property Holdings Limited for the same reason as well as the wider benefits to the borough.
+Total commercial property investments are currently valued at £50.7m which provide a net return after all direct costs of £2.6m (as reported in the 2019/20 Statement of Accounts Note 15). - 5.2.
+With central government financial support for local public services declining, this is an area that is included in the Councils current business strategy as an opportunity to mitigate reductions in funding at the same time as support the wider regeneration within the borough. - 5.3.
+With financial return being one of the main objectives, the Council can accept a higher risk on commercial investment than with treasury investments.
+The principal risk exposures include: - vacancies; - fall in capital value; - lessee not complying with repairs and maintenance terms of lease agreement; - changes in demand for property types (e.g. offices, industrial) - 5.4.
+These risks are managed by the Councils Property and Asset Management service and finance. - 5.5.
+Governance: Decisions on commercial investments are made following consideration of robust business cases for approval in line with the current decision-making governance arrangements.
+Property and most other commercial investments are also capital expenditure and purchases will therefore also be approved as part of the capital programme. - 5.6.
 The Authority also has commercial activities in its subsidiary companies Equinox Enterprises Limited (EEL) and Equinox Property Holdings Limited (EPH).
-The companies aim is to increase, regenerate and improve the standard of housing across the borough, whilst at the same time aiming to generate a return to at least break even.
+The companies aim is to increase, regenerate and improve the standard of housing across the borough.
 The Council receives a margin of earned debt interest from the loan facilities with EPH and EEL.
-All loans for EPH are secured against the
+All loans for EPH are secured against the properties purchased by the company.
+The Council will also receive a return on equity invested which reflects profits back from the company's operation of property sales

-- properties purchased by the company.
-The Council will also receive a return on equity invested which reflects profits back from the company's operation of property sales and market rental income from housing acquired.
-This return is through dividends paid to the Council once profits and reserves of the companies allows. - 5.6.
+- and market rental income from housing acquired.
+This return is through dividends paid to the Council once profits and reserves of the companies allows.
+For EEL a dividend payment is due in 2021/22, and this has been recognised in the revenue budget for 2021/22 at £0.6m. - 5.7.
 Both Equinox companies regularly review risk using Corporate and Project Risk Registers.
-The company boards hold bi-monthly meetings throughout the financial year. - 5.7.
+The company boards hold bi-monthly meetings throughout the financial year. - 5.8.
 Equinox Enterprises Limited and Equinox Property Holdings Limited are required to agree their respective Business Plans annually.
-They also provide the Council as shareholder's quarterly update reports as presented to the Policy & Resources Committee. - 5.8.
-The authority does not intend to make any future investment in commercial property assets for the primary purpose of generating a yield.
+They also provide the Council as shareholder's quarterly update reports as presented to the Policy & Resources Committee.